Columbia-SDP Oncology Research Alliance

 Columbia University is pleased to announce the Columbia - SDP Oncology Research Alliance.
 This collaboration stimulates research and development in the field of oncology through collaborative, Columbia investigator initiated projects.

-The next Request for Proposals (RFP) will be released in Spring 2021 (exact dates TBD)
+The next Request for Proposals (RFP) is TBA

 Questions?
 Please read FAQs below and/or reach out to the Columbia Alliance Manager, Sam Galindo at firstname.lastname@example.org